 Car manufacturers have databases on the national level that have a complete listing of warranties associated with each individual car as listed by the car’s VIN number.
 The warranty in the database is connected to the vehicle and the VIN, and not the owner.
 The warranty just ticks down for each car.
 Whoever owns the car will generally own the warranty as long as it doesn’t automatically expire due to a transfer in ownership.
 Sometimes this will follow time, but it might also follow miles.
 If the warranty is for 30,000 miles, and the previous owner used 10,000, then the new owner will get the remainder or 20,000 miles which is the remainder of the warranty.

 Aftermarket warranty transfers refer to those that companies besides the original car manufacturer sell.
 So, they can add warranties after the car has been initially sold.
 Obviously, not all of these warranties are transferable, but there are plenty that are.
 It’s important to look in the warranty contract to determine whether this is the case or not.
 Most of the time, an aftermarket vehicle warranty with a transfer option is added in order to make it more likely that people will buy the extended warranty.
-After all, you probably won’t be interested in buying warranties that last for a considerable amount of time if they only apply to you and go away as soon as you transfer car ownership.
+After all, you probably won’t be interested in buying warranties that last for a considerable amount of time if they only apply to you and go away as soon as you transfer ownership of a car.
 These auto warranties will always cost a little bit more than those that can’t be transferred.